AIST Foundation Steel Professor

 The designation of AIST Foundation Steel Professor was established in October 2017 to maintain a formal link to past recipients of the AIST Foundation’s Kent D. Peaslee Junior Faculty Award and their university to encourage continued engagement with the steel industry.

 A professor who has received and successfully completed three years of the KDP JFA.
-An annual application is required.
-Candidates will be selected by the KDP JFA Committee
+An initial application and an annual acceptance form are required.
+Candidates will be approved by the KDP JFA Committee

-The grant funding would cover costs associated with the following expectations.
+The grant funding would cover costs associated with the following guidelines.

 Continue the momentum of the KDP JFA by fostering steel industry interest and AIST Foundation promotion at his or her university through “Steel Day” events, plant tours, research projects, etc.